 Dr. Prisco R. Hernandez, Directorate of Graduate Degree Programs, “The Duels of Diego Garcia de Paredes: Motives, Rituals, and Fighting Techniques in Hand to Hand Combat at the End of the Middle Ages,” Journal of Military History, Madrid, Spain, Vol. 50, September 2011.

 Lt.
 Col. Eric A. Hollister, DLRO, “The Professional Military Ethic and Political Dissent: Has the Line Moved?”
 AUSA Land Warfare Papers No. 83, August 2011.

-Richard A. McConnell, DTAC; Lt.
+Page 2 of 3 - Richard A. McConnell, DTAC; Lt.
 Col. Leonard L. Lira, DJIMO; Kenneth E. Long, DLRO; Dr. Mark T. Gerges, DMH; and Dr. Bill McCollum, DCL, “How We Think: Thinking Critically and Creatively and How Military Professionals Can Do it Better,” Small Wars Journal, September 2011.

 Eric F. McMillin, DJIMO, “An Out of the Box Proposal: Countering Active Shooter Attacks on DoD Installations,” The Guardian Antiterrorism Journal, Spring 2011.

 Dr. Jon B. Mikolashek and Dr. Sean N. Kalic, DMH, “Deciphering Shades of Gray: Understanding Counterinsurgency,” Small Wars Journal, May 2011.

 Dr. Nicholas A. Murray, DMH, “The Development of Fortifications,” The Encyclopedia of War, Gordon Martel, ed., November 2011.